PhilPizza/jekyll-now/_posts/2018-02-26-Reddit_Comment_blog.md

 ### Predicting Comment Engagement on a Reddit Post

 Ah, Reddit.
-The place we all pretend to be unfamiliar with, to make ourselves seem more employable.
+The place we all pretend is unfamiliar to us, so that we seem more employable.
 But how can one possibly resist the front page of the internet, when it has something to offer everyone?
-Rarepuppers, slavs_squatting, BillyMaysMixtapes, there truly is a subreddit as unique and individual as each one of us.
+Rarepuppers, slavs_squatting, BillyMaysMixtapes; there truly is a subreddit as unique and individual as each of us.

-Everyone loves to stop and browse the posts, but what makes someone stop, take time out of their day, and add their own comment?
+Everyone loves to stop and browse the posts, but what makes someone stop, take precious (or not so precious) time out of their day, and add their own comment?
 Can we predict the overall level of comment engagement, based solely on the metadata of the post itself?
 Of course you can!
 This would be a pretty awful blog post if you couldn't (well, more awful I mean).

 ---